korlibs-archive/korio/README.md

 compile "com.soywiz:coktvfs:0.1"
 ```

-This is a Virtual File System that provides asynchronous I/O and filesystem operations for custom and extensible
+This is a kotlin coroutine library that provides asynchronous I/O and filesystem operations for custom and extensible
 filesystems with an homogeneous API.
 This repository doesn't require any special library dependency and just
 requires Kotlin 1.1-M04 or greater.